MAS KiwiSaver Scheme Review

 Our Review

 Please note: MoneyHub is not a Financial Adviser.
-This guide has been published to explain the investment fundamentals and outline the pros and cons of MAS KiwiSaver as a KiwiSaver investment option.
+This guide has been published to explain the investment fundamentals and outline the pros and cons of the MAS KiwiSaver Scheme as a KiwiSaver investment option.

 This Guide covers: